trexop/tTypo/README.md

 # tTypo
 Pre-pre-alpha version of 1001-th fast-access-to-spec-symbols chrome extension.
 I'm slowly exploring chrome API and present code is my first guinea pig.
-Do not take serious.
+Do not take it serious.
 #### Mission
 As you know, hard to always follow basic typography rules.
 People use minus sign  instead of dash, invented terrible surrogate characters like "(c)" or "!=", writes "TM" instead of "™" – rape eyes of reader in such different ways just because our usual keyboard is extremely humble thing.